 James “Jim” L. Hewlett, BOCO is the second recipient of the Jim Newberry Award for Extraordinary Service.

 Hewlett was nominated by Newberry’s widow, Lynne, who describes Hewlett as “one of the most qualified, generous and patient teachers I ever have been blessed to observe.”

 A past member, secretary, vice chairman and chairman of BOC’s board of directors, Hewlett played a key role in developing BOC’s original accreditation standards and worked as a subject matter expert for certification exam development.
 Serving as an accreditation site surveyor for the past decade, he remains an integral part of BOC’s team of survey professionals.
+Read the news release.

 Questions about this award?

 Call 877.776.2200 or email email@example.com for more information.